nicholasg2001/AI-PDF-analyzer/README.md

 # Plans for the future
 ### Somethings I'm in the process of learning to implement include:
 - Learning to use the model translate PDF documents them into CSV files.
-- Implement caching with Redis to reduce load time and decrease calls to the S3 bucket.
+- Implement caching with Redis to reduce chats load time and calls to NeonDB.
 - Develop a check system to detect if a user has already uploaded the same PDF twice to reduce redundant storage of the same file.
 - Markup tools to annotate PDFs.